CommonsLab/CommonsAPI/README.md

  I hope it makes it as easy as possible to access the large variety of multimedia files in Wikimedia Commons.

-The API wrapper is built with the help of the [OkHttp](http://square.github.io/okhttp/) networking library and the [PersistentCookieJar](https://github.com/franmontiel/PersistentCookieJar) library for Cookie management through their persistent CookieJar implementation.
-Many thanks to this great contributions.
+The API wrapper is built with the help of the [OkHttp](http://square.github.io/okhttp/) networking library.
+Many thanks to this great contribution.

 ### Supported features